Red soil: Crop rotation

+Geography of red soil

+China

-Red soil resources are estimated to cover 102 million hectare (1,020,000 square kilometeres) of land in tropical and subtropical regions of China.
+Red soil resources are estimated to cover 102 million hectare (1,020,000 square kilometers) of land in tropical and subtropical regions of China.
 The primary areas of distribution are Hainan, Guangdong, and Yunnan among other agricultural regions.

-Red soil in Greece
+Greece

-Red soils in have a significant role in the agriculture in Greece as well.
-They fall into two groups: residual soil forming in place from parent rock, and soil forming in deep sedimentary deposits.
+Red soils have a significant role in agriculture in Greece as well.
+They fall into two groups: residual soil forming in place from parent rock and soil forming in deep sedimentary deposits.
 The residual red soils in Greece tend to be less than a meter in depth and form on sloping hillsides.
 Like other red soils in the Mediterranean, they tend to form in limestone.
 The red soils that form in deep sediments are widespread in the lowlands of Greece, occurring on gently sloping terrain.
-Taxonomically, the Greek red soils belong to Rhodoxeralfs (red alfisol), Palexeralfs (well aged alfisols), Xerochrepts (xeric inceptisol), and Orthents.
+Taxonomically, the Greek red soils belong to Rhodoxeralfs (red alfisol), Palexeralfs (well-aged alfisols), Xerochrepts (xeric inceptisol), and Orthents.

-Red soil in India
+India

-Red soils denote the largest soil group of India, covering an area of about 350,000 km2 (10.6% of India's area) across the peninsula.
+Red soils denote the most extensive soil group of India, covering an area of about 350,000 km2 (10.6% of India's area) across the peninsula.
 India is rich with red soils in their southern, eastern, and northern regions.
 There, the soil appears yellow in its hydrated form.
 This soil, also known as the omnibus group, have been developed over Archaean granite, gneiss and other crystalline rocks, the sedimentaries of the Cuddapah and Vindhayan basins and mixed Dharwarian group of rocks.
 In the uplands of India, the red soils are thin, poor and gravelly, sandy, or stony and porous, light-colored soils on which food crops like bajra can be grown.
-In contrast, on the lower plains and valleys they are rich, deep, dark colored fertile loam which, under irrigation, can produce excellent crops like cotton, wheat, pulses, tobacco, jowar, linseed, millet, potatoes and fruits.
+In contrast, on the lower plains and valleys, they are rich, deep, dark-colored fertile loam which, under irrigation, can produce excellent crops like cotton, wheat, pulses, tobacco, jowar, linseed, millet, potatoes and fruits.

-Red soil in Canada
+Canada

 Prince Edward Island is famous for its iron-rich red soil.